avirene/CV/README.md

 ####  Desire for Innovation

 Throughout my whole career I have been learning and developing.
 I did several teacher training courses, I designed tailor-made courses for the company.
 I was also the first English teacher in the company to teach English courses as webinars back in 2010.

-I learned Business Analysis and I learned Software Development.
+I ran a project for opening the first online language learning school in the country in 2012.

+One thing I've learned is you never stop learning, which lead me to retrain as a Business Analyst and then a Software Developer.

 ## Work Experience

 **<a href="https://www.waes.ac.uk/">Westminster Adult Education Service</a>** (January 2017 – November 2019)
 *ESOL and Functional Skills Tutor*
-- Teaching ESOL Entry 2, Entry 3 and Level 1
+- Used my emotional intellegince to elicit learners' needs when teaching ESOL Entry 2, Entry 3 and Level 1
-- Teaching Functional Skills English Level 1 online
+- Volunteered to teach a trial online course on Functional Skills English Level 1

 **<a href="https://www.epam.com/" target="_blank">EPAM Systems Ltd.</a>**

 *Training and Education Manager* (February 2010 - November 2015)
-- Promoting and developing e-learning in the company
+- Gained and applied leadership skills when promoting and developing e-learning in the company
-- Creating and maintaining a resource base for ELT
-- Revising and improving curriculum process in the country headquarters and regional offices
+- Desire for innovation led me to revising and improving curriculum process in the country headquarters and regional offices
-- Building and maintaining Business English and cross-cultural awareness course catalogue for employees in various IT roles
+- My ability to think deep helped me build and maintain a tailor-made Business English and cross-cultural awareness course catalogue and resource base
-- Improving the system of quality control in teaching and monitoring students’ progress
+- Used a problem-solving approach to improve the system of quality control in teaching and monitoring students’ progress

 *IT Business Analyst* (July 2008 – January 2010)
-- Eliciting, reviewing, and managing requirements (both functional and non-functional) to develop an automated test evaluation system for a UK company Activ Training (now acquired by BCS, The Chartered Institute for IT)
+- Interviewed customers for eliciting, reviewing, and managing requirements (both functional and non-functional) to develop an automated test evaluation system for a UK company Activ Training (now acquired by BCS, The Chartered Institute for IT)
-- Analysing functionality of Microsoft Office applications (Word, Excel, Power Point, Access, Visio) from the point of view of different ways to perform a task
-- Predicting behaviour of users who take a test in MS Office and providing them with different pathways to score a goal for a task in the simulation application
+- Analysed functionality of Microsoft Office applications (Word, Excel, Power Point, Access, Visio) from the point of view of different ways to perform a task and predictng user behaviour in order to provide them with different pathways to score a goal for a task in the simulation application
-- Finding cost-effective solutions for the customer by outlining and limiting the scope of simulation features
+- Found cost-effective solutions for the customer by outlining and limiting the scope of simulation features
-- Communicating the requirements to the development and testing teams
+- Used my ability to explain well to communicate the requirements to the development and testing teams
-- Creating and updating project documentation, such as use-cases, process modelling, change requests etc by using such tools as Power Point, Visio, Sparx EnterpriseArchitect, Jira, Confluence, SVN, Paint.NET, Adobe Photoshop, SharePoint
+- My attention to detail facilitated creating and updating project documentation, such as use-cases, process modelling, change requests etc by using Power Point, Visio, Sparx EnterpriseArchitect, Jira, Confluence, SVN, Adobe Photoshop, SharePoint

 *Lead English Instructor* (December 2005 - June 2008)
 - Teaching regular English curriculum (A0-2, B1-2, C1 Levels)
-- Developing and conducting short-term English courses and webinars (“E-Mail Correspondence”, “Teleconferencing in English”, "Meetings Across Cultures", "English for IT")
+- Combined problem-solving and desire for innovation to elicit the need for and to design and conduct short-term English courses and webinars (“E-Mail Correspondence”, “Teleconferencing in English”, "Meetings Across Cultures", "English for IT")

 **Freelance Translator/Interpreter** (April 2001 – 2010)
 - Translation (English, Russian, Belarusian, French), editing and proofreading
-- Consecutive and Simultaneous Interpreting (Russian-English, English-Russian)
+- Consecutive and simultaneous Interpreting (Russian-English, English-Russian)

 ## Education

 #### Makers Academy (8 June 2020 to 28 August 2020)

-- Ruby, Rspec, Capybara, Sinatra, Rails
-- Javascript, Jasmine, Jquery, Ajax
-- React, Heroku
-- DOM, HTTP, CSS
-- Postgresql, SQL
-- MVC, Domain Modelling, Git
-- Object Oriented Programming, Test Driven Development, Pair Programming
-- Agile, Scrum, XP Values
+- Fueled my desire for innovation by learning Ruby on Rails, Rspec, Capybara, Sinatra, Javascript, Jasmine, Jquery, Ajax, React, Heroku, DOM, HTTP, CSS, Postgresql, SQL, MVC, Domain Modelling, Git, Object Oriented Programming, Test Driven Development, Pair Programming, Agile, Scrum, XP Values
+- Applied my analytical skills when deciding on features for applications, technical solutions and application structure
+- My well-developed time-management, communication and teamwork skills helped establish effective work processes, split tasks and meet deadlines.

 #### Minsk State Linguistic University (September 1996 to July 2001)